Tazaf/ionicitude/README.md

 2. Each of your AR World is contained in a single folder _(named as you like)_ inside `wikitude-worlds`
 3. Each AR World folder contains at least an HTML file named `index.html`

-If you want to use another name than `wikitude-worlds` for your AR Worlds' root folder, you can do that by passing an object argument with at least a `worldsRootFolder` property when calling `Ionicitude.init()`:
+If you want to use another name than `wikitude-worlds` for your AR Worlds' root folder (point #1), you can do that by passing an object argument with at least a `worldsRootFolder` property when calling `Ionicitude.init()`:

 ```javascript
 Ionicitude.init({